mcity/octane-api/README.md

 You can use the [Swagger Editor](https://editor.swagger.io/?url=https://raw.githubusercontent.com/mcity/octane-api/master/api.yaml) to work with this spec.

 # Status of OCTANE
-April 10th, 2020 - Mcity runs an implementation of the Octane API specified in this repository.
+July 14th, 2020 - Mcity runs an implementation of the Octane API specified in this repository.
 The specification and implementation are both under active development.

 We host both a test and production environment of this implementation for users of the test facility.
 The test environment can be found at https://octane.mvillage.um.city/apidocs.

-The next major part of our work is to improve V2X functionality and create additional triggers to prepare for server side processing of scripts.
+The Mcity implementation of this API and supporting tools can be licensed from the University of Michigan.
+Please contact us for more information.

+Our current focus is on the addition of robotic platforms and server side scenario execution via control server or Edge node.

 Implemented:
 * Facility - Multi-facility